+Deleted: , an all-time low

-- The Child Care Assistance Program provides subsidies for low-income families with young children who need child care.
-As of December 2022 there were 6,072 children in Rhode Island receiving child care subsidies, an all-time low. - Head Start is a federally-funded program that provides comprehensive early education and care services.
+- Head Start is a federally-funded program that provides comprehensive early education and care services.
 In 2022 statewide enrollment sat at 1,219.
-The Early Head Start program provides services to infants, toddlers, and pregnant women; as of October 2022 there were 424 individuals enrolled in Early Head Start. - In 2022 Rhode Island enrolled 2,364 children in state funded pre-k.
+The Early Head Start program provides services to infants, toddlers, and pregnant women; as of October 2022 there were 424 individuals enrolled in Early Head Start. - In 2023 Rhode Island enrolled 2,364 children in state funded RI Pre-k.
 The state served 24% of 4-year-old children, and 41% of low income 4-year-old children.
 The percentages are lower for 3-year-olds: 4% overall, and 9% of low-income children.
 Rhode Island pre-k is delivered in a mix of settings including Head Start agencies (40%), child care centers (33%), and public schools (27%). - The federal Individuals with Disabilities Act governs services to young children with special needs. - Programs for children ages 3-5 are managed by RIDE; as of June 2022 there were 2,920 children receiving preschool special education services (8% of all preschool children). - Early intervention services for children 0-3 are managed by EOHHS.
-In Fiscal Year 2022 the state served 3,953 children in Early Intervention.4
+In Fiscal Year 2022 the state served 3,953 children in Early Intervention.